Griger2004/Me-Funny-Bot/README.md

 # Me-Funny-Bot
-Enjoy the code to my Me Funny Bot and add implement it to your own server to have a funny time!
+Enjoy the code to my Me Funny Bot and feel free to implement it to your own server to have a funny time!

 ## Commands